Kitsunex858/odin-recipes/README.md

 This project is mainly to put in practice the HTML skills of the author.

-It consists of a single web page where one can find useful recipes for cooking some delicious food.
+It consists of a web page that links to delicious recipes.